eclipse-leda/leda-contrib-self-update-agent/docs/migration_guide.md

 ```

 ### Transition guide for desired state message
-For the desired state message there are 2 relevant fields 'bundleDownloadUrl' and 'bundleVersion' for take-over.
+For the desired state message there are two relevant fields 'bundleDownloadUrl' and 'bundleVersion' for take-over.
 The corresponding values are 'version' under the 'components' and 'value' inside the object with 'key'='image'. *NOTE*: There could be multiple entries inside 'components' array and 'config' section.
 Your implementation has to search for 'os-image' and 'image' values respectively.
 ```
 apiVersion: "sdv.eclipse.org/v1"
 kind: SelfUpdateBundle